Argentina: Import (general)

 General import license/permit requirements

-Argentina has transitioned to a new Statistical Import System (SEDI), replacing SIRA, the previous system of the Argentine Republic.
+Argentina has transitioned to a new Statistical Import System (SEDI), replacing SIRA, the previous system of Argentina.
 Under the new system, import procedures have been simplified and the requirement for import licenses eliminated.

 Prohibited or highly restricted imports